Fullerton Fire Department: History

 On May 3, 2011 Fullerton and the Brea Fire Department from the adjacent city of Brea entered into an agreement to share the command structure of their respective fire departments.
-Under this agreement both share a fire chief, three division chiefs (operations, fire marshal, and administration), and four battalion chiefs (BC's).
-Three are shift battalion chiefs, and one is the battalion chief in charge of training.
-The command structure sharing agreement, will save Fullerton $463,000 annually, and will save Brea $881,000 annually.
+Under this agreement both shared a fire chief, three division chiefs (operations, fire marshal, and administration), and four battalion chiefs (BCs).
+Three were shift battalion chiefs, and one was the battalion chief in charge of training.
+The command structure sharing agreement, was estimated to save Fullerton $463,000 annually and Brea $881,000 annually.
+However, in 2022, the two cities ended the command-sharing agreement, and each city began to supervise its own fire department again.